thiagoluis88git/tech1-app/README.md

 All the Endpoints can be called by accessing `http://localhost:3210/api` API url.

 To build and run this project.
 Follow the Docker section

+## Architecture

+To design this application was chosen `DDD (Domain Drive Design)` architecture to follow the principle of **protecting the model**.
+The folder project was created to follow DDD principle:

+- cmd/api: The application entrypoint
+- docs: OpenAPI documentation
+- internal: All the application data like services, repositories, entities, etc
+- internal/core: The Domain of this project
+- internal/core/domain: All the domain structures representing the classes and aggregates
+- internal/core/ports: All the domain interfaces.
+With this, we can protect the domain from external classes
+- internal/core/services: All the business logic (Services or Use Cases).
+- internal/adapters: The folder to represent all the adapters for the DDD principle
+- internal/adapters/driven: The driven adapter to comunicate with external dependencies, like databases and REST apis
+- internal/adapters/driven/entities: All the structures to represent Database Entities
+- internal/adapters/driven/external: REST Api consumers
+- internal/adapters/driven/repositores: The clue between Core Ports and External Dependencies.
+Here we have the implementations of the Core Ports interfaces
+- internal/adapters/driver/handler: This is the driver adapter of the DDD principle.
+Here resides the REST handlers to be consumed by the client

 ## Docker build and run